folutade/KnowThatYouAnointed/content/posts/the-party.md

   Basically, I'm sayin', **either way, we 'bout to slide**, ayy
   **Can't let this one slide**, ayy (Who's bad?)*

-* However, if one pays close attention to the lyrics one can hear that Drake is actually trying to “act tough” and portay himself as a "street nigga" as he uses the word “slide” to simultaneously refer to the dance and to the act of vengefully killing his enemies.
+* However, if one pays close attention to the lyrics, one can hear that Drake is actually trying to “act tough” and portray himself as a "street nigga" as he uses the word “slide” to simultaneously refer to the dance and the act of vengefully killing his enemies.

   * **Got so many opps**, I be mistakin' opps for other opps
   Got so many people that I love out of troubled spots